martinrybak/property_change_notifier/README.md

 }
 ```

-Now you can reference these values in your model and listeners so that they can be checked by your compiler:
+Now you can reference these values in both your model and listeners so that they can be safely checked by your compiler:

 ```
 // Model